To Parents of High School Seniors, What I See as a Teacher Every Year

 To the parent of a high school senior,

 Let me start by saying that I am not the parent of a high school senior, nor have I been the parent of a high school senior.
-I am the parent of a six-year-old son and a one-year-old daughter.
-My son will start kindergarten this year; he will start his educational career as your child closes a chapter in his or her.
-But, I have been a teacher of high school seniors for the bulk of my fifteen-year teaching career.
+I am the parent of a 10-year-old son and a five-year-old daughter.
+But, I have been a teacher of high school seniors for the bulk of my nineteen-year teaching career.
 So, I hope it is okay that I write this to you.

 The author hugging one of her students (via Kara Lawler)